weirui-kong/reading-minutes/Computer Systems/Chapter 2 Representing and Manipulating Information.md

 ![endian](./../src/1081648042029_.pic.jpg)

 > **Most** Intel-compatible machines operate exclusively in little-endian mode.
-On the other hand, most machines from IBM and Oracle (arising from their acquisition of Sun Microsystems in 2010) operate in big-endian mode.
+On the other hand, most machines from IBM and Oracle (arising from their acquisition of Sun ‘；
+> ’Microsystems in 2010) operate in big-endian mode.
 >
 > Many recent microprocessor can operate as either little- or big-endian machines, aka `bi-endian`.
+>

 ## 2.2 Integer Representations